zsapkagy/terraforming-the-clouds/oci/README.md

 # Compute instance in Oracle Cloud Infrastructure (OCI)

-Executing the Terraform you will get an OCI Compute Instance ready t
+Executing the Terraform you will get an OCI Compute Instance that could be used as a remote working station.

 ## Features, installed, configured tools

+- `ssh` to be able to connect to the instance
 - `Git` (with the given ssh key, and user settings)
 - `nvm`
+- etc.

-Look into the `cloud_init` and `user_init` scripts for further information, modification of the tools.
+Look into the `cloud_init` and `user_init` scripts for further information, modification of the preinstalled tools.

 ## Prerequisites